Cour du Corbeau - MGallery

 Planning Your Stay

 Cour du Corbeau operates within the MGallery booking infrastructure, which means reservations can be made through the Accor platform or directly through the hotel.
-As with other MGallery properties, rates vary significantly by season, with December commanding a premium that reflects both demand and the hotel's locational advantage during the market period.
+Rates start at about $190 per night, and December commands a premium that reflects both demand and the hotel's locational advantage during the market period.
 The address at 6-8 rue des Couples is within the car-free zone of the Grande Île, so arriving by car requires awareness of parking logistics in Strasbourg's central area; the city's tram network connects the main train station to stops close to the hotel, making rail arrival the more direct option for most visitors.

 For context on the broader Strasbourg stay-and-dining picture, the EP Club Strasbourg guide covers the city's restaurant and hotel options across categories.
 Travellers combining Alsace with wider European itineraries might benchmark Cour du Corbeau against city-centre historic properties in other French destinations: Le Bristol Paris operates in a different price tier and scale, while La Bastide de Gordes in Gordes represents a comparable commitment to historic structure in a Provençal rather than Alsatian context.
 For Alpine or ski-adjacent options, Four Seasons Megève and Le K2 Palace in Courchevel serve a different geography and travel motivation entirely.
 Internationally, The Fifth Avenue Hotel in New York City, Badrutt's Palace Hotel in St. Moritz, The Maybourne Riviera in Roquebrune-Cap-Martin, Hôtel de Paris Monte-Carlo, Villa La Coste, Hôtel & Spa du Castellet, and La Réserve Ramatuelle each anchor a distinct category within the EP Club France and international collection, and serve as useful reference points when calibrating expectations across price tier and setting.
 Baumanière Les Baux-de-Provence completes the Provence comparison set for those considering southern France alongside an Alsace visit.